mk-dnd/obsidian/MK D&D/Lore.md

 - The Night of the Three Calamities.
 	- The Evil Lych Daarkvard unleashed the Phantom Assassins to devour the royalty accross the land.
 	- The Mad Mage Kibblecob fired a mountain destroying beam to level the Great Mountain Trevoltius.
-	- A massive meteor crashed into the Dwarv city of Gor
+	- A massive meteor crashed into the Dwarven city of Gor
 	- Well as it turns out.
 Lord Daarkvard was atop the mountain, and Kibblecob was in the city.
 So Daarkvard never had a chance to take over after destroying the all those with royal blood.
 Kibblecob only destroyed half the mountain, along with everything else in the path of this country sized beam.
-And the meteor was made of MINERAL which became a great source of wealth for the city.
+And the meteor was made of Adamantine which became a great source of wealth for the city.
 # Land